salewski/golang-risp/README.md

 # risp
 risp or *Raoul's Lisp* is a Lisp made in Go.

-It's feature set is currently very limited, more functions are being added soon.
+It's feature set is currently very limited, more functions are being added.

 ## Usage
 ### Running a file